 - 10 years of CMUT experience – device design, combining customer’s application know-how

 - State-of-the-art MEMS fabrication equipment with an experienced engineering crew

 - Development of customized driver ICs, including specification, design, test and industrialization support

 - Open development tools & real time access to data

 - One single partner for a custom CMUT device from device and process concept development to volume manufacturing, integration and assembly services

 - Pure-play MEMS foundry – for over 30 years working for industry leaders with high confidentiality and IP protection demands

 - High customer satisfaction, NPS score > 50% (4.5 on a 5-point scale

 Learn more about our services

-Philips Engineering Solutions operates a state-of-the-art 2650 m2 pure-play MEMS Foundry on the High Tech Campus in Eindhoven, the Netherlands.
+Innovation Engineering operates a state-of-the-art 2650 m2 pure-play MEMS Foundry on the High Tech Campus in Eindhoven, the Netherlands.
 The MEMS Foundry is specialized in low to medium volume custom MEMS manufacturing.